Rooftop Statues

 Charlotte Bronte

-Sometimes hidden away above London's skyline, where you have to raise your head to view, are some of the best sculptures anywhere in London, inhabited along side of London pigeons they are the rooftop statues.
+Sometimes hidden away above London's skyline, raise your head to view the Rooftop Statues, which includes some of the many overlooked sculptures in London.

 Henry the VIII statue

-This is the only outside statue of King Henry the VIII and is sited on top of the main entrance to Saint Barts hospital.
-In 1546 King Henry V111 granted St Bartholomew’s to the City of London, and at that time his statue was installed above the gates.
+This is the only outside statue of King Henry the VIII in London.
+It can be viewed, sited on top of the main gateway of London's oldest hospital Saint Bartholomew's Hospital (St Bart's).
+In 1546, King Henry VIII granted St Bartholomew's Hospital to the City of London.
+At the same time, his statue was installed above the gates where it still stands today.

 the Old Bailey

-The Scales of Justice stands at the top of Englands largest court house, the 'Old Bailey.'
-Built in 1907 the building was designed by E.W.
+The Scales of Justice stands on top of England's largest Court House, the 'Old Bailey.'
+Built in 1907, on the site of Newgate Prison, with some of the old bricks being recycled.
+The Old Bailey was designed by E.W.
 Mountford.
-The name 'Old Bailey' is taken from the street where the court is situated, which is itself named after an 'old bailey' or former outer Roman wall which once stood here.
+The name 'Old Bailey' is taken from the street name where the court is situated, which was named after the 'old bailey' being the outer Roman wall which once stood here.

 the guilt boy, fire of london

-Frederick, Duke of York (1763–1827) Frederick — the “grand old Duke of York” Standing on top of the Duke of York Column at 124 ft high is Frederick the son of George III and the brother of George IV.
-Frederick had a disastrous military career, and it was said that he was placed so high to keep him away from his creditors.
-Most of the cost of this memorial, in fact was met by stopping one day’s pay from every soldier in the British army.
-The column was designed by Benjamin Wyatt, and the bronze statue is by Westmacott, and stands on the spot where Carlton House the royal residence of George IV stood .
+Frederick, (1763 - 1827) The Grand old Duke of York, (who had ten thousand men, he marched them up to the top of the hill and he marched them down again) Stands on top of the Duke of York Column at a height of 124 feet.
+Frederick the son of George III and the brother of George IV, had a disastrous military career, it was said he was placed so high to keep him away from his creditors.
+Most of the cost of this memorial was met by stopping one day’s pay from every soldier in the British army, which made him even more unpopular.
+The column was designed by Benjamin Wyatt, with the bronze statue cast by Westmacott.
+Standing on part of the site of Carlton House, which was the royal residence of George IV and remembered by the street names, Carlton House Terrace and Carlton House Gardens.

 quadriga

-This masterpiece by Adrian Jones, born 1848 - died 1935, named "Quadriga", was commissioned by King Edward VII and stands on top of the Wellingtons Arch Hyde Park Corner.
-Quadriga (from the Latin Quadri-, four, and jungere, to yoke) is a four-horse chariot, raced in the Olympic Games and other sacred games.
-The Statue was built in a garden in Old Church Street Chelsea by Adrian Jones, the work weighs 40 tons dating from 1912.
+This masterpiece "Quadriga" by Adrian Jones (born 1848 - died 1935) was commissioned by King Edward VII, standing as it does on the top of the Wellington Arch, Hyde Park Corner.
+Quadriga (taken from the Latin Quadri-, four, and jungere, to yoke) is a four-horse chariot, raced in the original Olympic Games and other sacred sports.
+The Statue was cast in a garden in Old Church Street Chelsea, by Adrian Jones.
+This ironwork weighs 40 tons and dates from 1912.

 Smithfield Queen

-This lady looking every bit a queen is perched above the rooftop of Smithfield meat market with her sword at her side.
-The beautiful weather vane of 1869 behind shows a south westerly wind is blowing, how many market porters have looked up at this statue is as unknown as the lady herself.
+This lady looking every bit a queen is perched above the rooftops of Smithfield meat market, with her sword at her side.
+The beautiful ornamental weather vane is from 1869, with the wind blowing in a southwesterly direction.How many market porters have lifted their heads up at this statue is as unknown as the forgotten lady herself.

-Peering out from the edge of a top floor window of Saint Andrews Court house is Roof Man, he is looking over St Andrew Hill towards the new Sainsbury's head office, his left hand contorted while his right hand hides beneath a garment.
-And like a true rooftop statue he remains unnoticed by the passers by.
+Peering out from the Ledge of a top floor window of Saint Andrews Courthouse is Roof Man, he is looking over St Andrew Hill towards the new Sainsbury's head office, his left hand contorted while his right-hand hides beneath a garment.
+Like a true rooftop statue, he remains unnoticed by the passers-by.

-Hidden inside the gates of St Dunstan's in Fleet Street is the only statue of Elizabeth I of England.
+Tucked away inside the gates of St Dunstan's-in-the-West, Fleet Street, it is the only statue of Elizabeth I of England, carved in her own lifetime, dating from 1586.
 This statue was once more prominent on Ludgate Hill at the old "Lud" gate, a gateway near the bottom of the hill.
-When the ancient gateway was demolished the statue was placed in the basement of a nearby pub for storage.
-Forgotten over the centuries it was rediscovered in 1839 by workmen taking down the old pubic house, afterwards being moved here to its final resting place in the alcove of obscurity.
+When the ancient gateway was demolished, the statue was removed and placed in the basement of a nearby pub for storage.
+Forgotten over the centuries it was rediscovered as late as 1839, by workmen demolishing the old public house.
+Later it was found a new home, with its final resting place in the alcove of obscurity.

 This slayer of creatures stands on a high column in the courtyard above the rooftop of Westminster Abbey.
 He is about to give what appears to be a headless dragon a nasty blow with his upheld sword.
-It commemorates scholars of Westminster School who died in the Crimea.
+It commemorates scholars of nearby Westminster School who died in the Crimean War.

 High Angel's